-Ohio’s capital sits practically in the center of the state, making travel easy for its residents to visit during the holidays.
-Both weekend and weekday activities give parents and kids an excuse to get out of the house and feel the joy that the holiday season brings.
 Looking for fun spots to take the kids this holiday season?
-We have a list of tried and true, kid-approved places that are guaranteed to get both you and yours in the holiday spirit!
-Come check out the top Christmas events in Columbus that are worth sharing with the entire family.
+We have a list of tried and true, kid-approved holiday events like breakfast with Santa that are guaranteed to warm your hearts!
+Come check out the top Christmas events in Columbus, Ohio that are worth sharing with the entire family.
+Updated for 2020!

 Jingle Bell Run/Walk

-The Ohio Statehouse, built in 1861, has guided tours that allow families to step back in time and see what typical holiday decor may have been used in the decorating of the Ohio Statehouse.
-Free holiday performances by local musical groups at noon give families a great reason to visit midday.
+Then throughout the month, free holiday performances by local musical groups give families a great reason to visit midday.
 Santa and Mrs. Claus have even been known to make an appearance, so keep your eyes peeled for the jolly old elf.

 Pin this to bookmark all the holiday fun; we update it yearly: